-Watch for Sirius, sky’s brightest star | EarthSky.org
+EarthSky | Brightest star, Sirius, high on October mornings

 Andy wrote:

-Early this morning, looking southeast, I saw a beautiful star, bright and multicolored … Can you identify it for me?
+Early this morning, looking south, I saw a beautiful star, bright and multicolored … Can you identify it for me?

 And Paula wrote: